GRANT OF PATENT

 REVOCATION OF PATENT

 Though the revocation following the amended regulations is a huge leap forward, there still persist legal uncertainties and loopholes.
 For instance, very recently, in October 2018, the EPO rejected oppositions on conventionally bred barley by more than 30 environmental organizations, against patent holders Carlsberg and Heineken breweries.
-A public hearing for the case was conducted in the beginning of October, where the disputable patent was only restricted and not revoked.
+A public hearing for the case was conducted at the beginning of October, where the disputable patent was only restricted and not revoked.
 The EPO failed to take into consideration that beer brewing was not invented by these companies.
-Existing for thousands of years, barley, brewing and beer are old and well known traditions which cannot be owned by any particular company, to the exclusion of others, for the purpose of profit making.
+Existing for thousands of years, barley, brewing, and beer are old and well-known traditions that cannot be owned by any particular company, to the exclusion of others, for the purpose of profit-making.
 Despite legally binding rules, the EPO continues to grant patents on plants derived from conventional breeding.
-As claimed by Erling Frederiksen for No Patents on Seeds (Denmark), “In 2018, patents were granted on petroselinum, cichorium, melons, tomatoes and lettuce.”
+As claimed by Erling Frederiksen for No Patents on Seeds (Denmark), “In 2018, patents were granted on Petroselinum, Cichorium, melons, tomatoes, and lettuce.”